← Resources

 • Pros: free; built into macOS; wide language coverage; system-level integration.

-• Cons: auto-stops on pauses; needs voice commands for punctuation; accuracy and on-device-ness vary by language and Mac generation; not tuned for long-form professional dictation.
+• Cons: auto-stops on pauses; needs voice commands for punctuation; accuracy and on-device behavior vary by language and Mac generation; not designed for sustained professional dictation.

 • Pricing: free.